Online Engineering Programs in Virginia

 For aspiring computer engineers who want to take a shorter educational path, pursuing an online A.S. in computer science at Northern Virginia Community College may be the right fit.
 This program is ideal for students who wish to transfer their credits to a four-year baccalaureate degree in computer science.

-This program includes courses such as introduction to computer science, precalculus with trigonometry, principles of public speaking, calculus I and II, and computer science I and II for a total of 61 to 63 credits.
+This program includes courses such as introduction to problem solving and programming; precalculus with trigonometry; object oriented programming; introduction to discrete structures; data structures and analysis of algorithms; computer organization; and computer systems for a total of 60 to 62 credits.

 Students in this program are advised to work closely with the faculty members and the counseling staff for the proper scheduling of courses.
-Electives should also be chosen carefully for meeting the requirements of the transfer institution.
+Electives should also be chosen carefully to meet the requirements of the transfer institution.

 • Location: Annandale, VA